top of page

 Mogroside V is the major sweet component in extracts from ripened fruits and is also the sweetest of all—100 to 250x sweeter than table sugar.
 According to a producer, with a farm and processing facilities in Guilin, almost 85 pounds of monk fruit produce one pound of extract.

-On this page, you'll see all the zero-calorie monk fruit products and brands I found in stores.
-Because you have so many choices, I sorted them based on their ingredients—from pure extract to blends.
-Keep scrolling to see them all.
+In this guide, you'll see the package image of zero-calorie monk fruit products and brands.
+Because we have so many choices, I sorted them based on their ingredients—from pure extract to blends.

 PICK YOUR MONK FRUIT